fredzhang7/CAML/README.md

 # CAML: Context-Aware Meta-Learning

-This repository contains the official code for CAML, an in-context learning algorithm for few-shot image classification, **maintained by Fred Zhang @ UBC CS**.
+This repository contains the official code for CAML, an in-context learning algorithm for few-shot image classification, **maintained by Fred Zhang @ UBC CS** since June 2024.

 #### Updates: